-Pre-launch Control Plan is one of the IATF standard requirements used during new projects implementation in the automotive industry.
-Its main purpose is to increase the quality assurance for the delivered product by the controls increasing.
+The implementation of new projects in the automotive industry utilizes the Pre-launch Control Plan as one of the standard requirements set by IATF.
+Its main purpose is to increase quality assurance for the delivered product by enhancing controls.

 Introduction

-• validation of the supplier’s Control Plan applied in current production
+- Validate the supplier’s Control Plan applied in current production.

-• ensure the quick identification, control and correction of any quality problems that may arise in the production plant of the organization.
+- Ensure the quick identification, control, and correction of any quality problems that may arise in the organization’s production plant.

-We have to mention also that implementation of the Pre-Launch Control Plan is included in the IATF standard in requirement 8.5.1.1.
-Control plan.
-In addition to this phase, this requirement normally mentions series production and prototypes.
+It is also worth mentioning that the implementation of the Pre-Launch Control Plan is included in the IATF standard under requirement 8.5.1.1, Control Plan.
+In addition to this phase, this requirement typically covers series production and prototypes.

 Pre-launch Control Plan in relation to Customer Specific Requirements

-In addition to the IATF standard requirement, we must remember that Customer Specific Requirements have big impact in the automotive industry.
-Each of OEM’s (Oryginal Equipment Manufacturer) will define this document according to its own nomenclature.
-A few of them are presented below:
+In addition to the IATF standard requirement, we must remember that Customer Specific Requirements have a significant impact in the automotive industry.
+Each OEM (Original Equipment Manufacturer) will define this document according to its own nomenclature.
+Below are a few examples:

-Ford.
-It refers to it as the Pre-Launch Control Plan.
-It should be used from the TT phase until final process capability approval is obtained
+- Ford: Refers to it as the Pre-Launch Control Plan.
+We should use it from the TT phase until final process capability approval is obtained.

-– GM.
-It refers to it as Early Production Containment (EPC).
-Previously, the GP12 wording was used – currently no longer applicable
+- GM: Refers to it as Early Production Containment (EPC).
+Previously, they used the term GP12, which is no longer applicable.

-Stellantis ex-FCA.
-It defines in the past to the Safe Launch Plan (SQ.00009).
-Right now we’ll find new approach in procedure GSQN-004 Global Stellantis Proactive Containment Procedure.
+- Stellantis (xFCA): Previously referred to as the Safe Launch Plan (SQ.00009).
+Currently, the procedure GSQN-004 Global Stellantis Proactive Containment Procedure introduces a new approach.

-As we can see, the leaders in defining additional requirements are companies that belong to the big three American companies (GM, Ford, Chrysler bought out by FIAT).
-On the other hand, approach of German customers is more pragmatic.
-They assume that regardless of whether it is a pre-launch phase or ongoing production – the delivered products must be of the same quality level.
+As we can see, the leaders in defining additional requirements are companies that belong to the Big Three American companies (GM, Ford, Chrysler bought out by FIAT).
+On the other hand, the approach of German customers is more pragmatic.
+They assume that regardless of whether it is a pre-launch phase or ongoing production, the delivered products must be of the same quality level.

-In such a situation, the organization defines the Pre-lanuch Control Plan according to internal procedures to meet IATF requirements.
+In such a situation, the organization defines the Pre-launch Control Plan according to internal procedures to meet IATF requirements.

 Pre-launch Control Plan – implementation phases

-When preparing to validate this document, we must bear in mind what it will contain.
-What I mean?
-It must take into account all known criticalities of the product and process as well as for the Control Plan in current production.
+When preparing to validate this document, we must consider what it will contain.
+It must account for all known critical aspects of the product and process, as well as the Control Plan in current production.

-In addition, the approval should not relieve the organization of its responsibility to include in the plan all characteristics that it considers relevant basing of its knowledge of the production process, i.e. its know-how.
-For example, the supplier of the front insulation may additionally define the measurement of the weight for finished product.
-It does this by correlating it with the appropriate, acceptable level of acoustics – even though the customer’s drawing does not include such a requirement.
+Additionally, the approval should not relieve the organization of its responsibility to include in the plan all characteristics that it considers relevant based on its knowledge of the production process, i.e., its know-how.
+For example, the supplier of the front insulation may additionally define the measurement of the weight for the finished product, correlating it with the appropriate, acceptable level of acoustics, even though the customer’s drawing does not include such a requirement.

-The standard duration for this activity begins with the first parts production intended for the production of pre-launch cars.
-Regarding closing date, we have several strategies:
+The standard duration for this activity begins with the production of the first parts intended for the production of pre-launch cars.
+Regarding the closing date, we have several strategies:

-90 days after SOP, i.e. after the official Start of Production, when the customer’s engineering gives, based on defined indicators, the “green light” to the plant to build cars intended for sale
+- 90 days after SOP: After the official Start of Production, when the customer’s engineering team gives the “green light” to the plant to build cars intended for sale, based on defined indicators.

-Normally, a specific station must also be defined, which should be off-line, separate and independent from the normal production process.
+Typically, the company must also define a specific station, which should be offline, separate, and independent from the normal production process.
 It can also be at the end of the production line.

 What are the exit criteria?

 We already know how long the Pre-launch Control Plan should be valid.
-However, to make it possible, certain criteria must be met.
-These include, among others:
+However, specific criteria must be met for the conclusion to occur.
+These include:

-– no notifications from the client’s plant within the time limit provided for in the “duration”
+- No notifications from the client’s plant within the timeframe specified for the “duration.”

-– if a nonconformity is found, the defined control is maintained for a further period of time.
-Another scenario relates to the quantity of parts produced, after the implementation of corrective actions or until the end of the period agreed at the beginning.
-Of course, depending on which of the events occurs last.
+- If a nonconformity is found, the defined control is maintained for an extended period.
+Another scenario involves the quantity of parts produced after the implementation of corrective actions.
+This continues until the end of the period agreed upon initially.
+This depends on which event occurs last.

-– if the customer plant finds a NOK part during such control, the supplier may be informed to initiate an additional escalation e.g. 3CPR ex-CSL-2/CL ect.
+- If the customer plant finds a non-conforming part during such control, it may inform the supplier to initiate additional escalation, e.g., 3CPR ex-CSL-2/CL, etc.

 Just pre-launch phase?

-Pre-launch Control Plan is not limited to this phase only.
-If our product has undergone significant modifications in current production, a scenario for launching this activity should be considered based on internal risk assessment.
-Such a request may additionally be made by our client.
+The Pre-launch Control Plan is not limited to this phase only.
+If the company significantly modifies a product during current production, it should consider launching this activity based on an internal risk assessment.
+The client may additionally make such a request.

-The second scenario when it makes sense to restart reinforced control is downtime.
-I mean both downtimes resulting from planned summer breaks and the scenario when the downtime results from the lack of customer orders for a long time.
+The second scenario where it makes sense to restart reinforced control is during downtimes.
+This includes both planned summer breaks and scenarios where downtime results from a lack of customer orders for an extended period.

 What else is worth remembering?

-The control of pre-launch production request the implementation of appropriate identification.
-Customers may require, for example, a green round sticker to be sticked on finished products.
-This is done to distinguish that this product has reinforced control comparing to parts dedicated for current production.
+The control of pre-launch production requires the implementation of appropriate identification.
+Customers may require, for example, a green round sticker on finished products.
+Why?
+To distinguish that this product has undergone reinforced control compared to parts dedicated to current production.

 Additional requirements may relate to the correct “writing” of the Pre-launch Control Plan.
-We are talking here about the identification of the stations for which this control is carried out and the appropriate colors of the lines in the document.
+This means identifying the stations for which they carry out this control and using the appropriate colors in the document.

 You can download an automatic, editable Excel form for free on the Free Quality Tools